-A set of string values with the name “hasA” relate the device concept to the other concepts in the model of operations.
+A set of string values with the value “hasA” relate the device concept to the other concepts in the model of operations.
 A string value named “coordinateSystem” defines the coordinate system of the device, using semantic attributes.
-(Move the coordinate system type to the DoT and to the semantic attributes.)

-The focal plane concept is expanded in Figure 36.
+The focal plane concept is expanded in Figure 5-19.